manifoldfinance/proposals/packages/yearn/yearn/BACKBONE_CABAL.md

 Timeframe: 60d
 </pre>

-This is a strategy that realizes profit by smart transaction batching for the purposes of arbitrage by controlling transaction ordering.
+This is a strategy that realizes a profit by smart transaction batching for the purposes of arbitrage by controlling transaction ordering.

-Right now every user sends a transaction directly to the network mempool and thus give away the arbitrage, front-running, back-running opportunities to miners(or random bots).
+Right now every user sends a transaction directly to the network mempool and thus gives away the arbitrage, front-running, back-running opportunities to miners(or random bots).

 YCabal creates a virtualized mempool (i.e. a MEV-relay network) that aggregates transactions (batching), such transactions include: